Expertise

 • Gradual increase / decline in average temperature over any period

-All these signs can point to an aging compressor that will soon fail and is likely using more energy than needed, or there’s a leak somewhere in the freezer allowing warm air in.
+All these signs can point to an aging compressor that will soon fail and is likely using more energy than needed, or a leak in the freezer allows warm air in.

-Even as the energy consumed by ULT freezers will likely always be quite significant, it’s noteworthy that their energy consumption can be greatly decreased by following a few simple steps during setup, monitoring, and maintenance.
-While many of the eco-friendly practices implemented at laboratories come with significant cost, lessening the energy consumption of ULT freezers is the one that can simultaneously help both the environment and your wallet.
+Even though the energy consumed by ULT freezers will likely always be quite significant, we still can’t avoid using them, as they are crucial for any drug R&D laboratory and pivotal for clinical trial sample management and biological sample management.
+However, it’s noteworthy that their energy consumption can be greatly decreased by following a few simple steps during setup, monitoring, and maintenance.
+While many eco-friendly clinical sample management practices implemented at laboratories come with significant costs, lessening ULT freezers’ energy consumption can help the environment and your wallet.
+By following proper setup, monitoring, and maintenance of sample clinical trial protocols or protocol samples for clinical research, laboratories can decrease energy usage while maintaining the integrity of biological sample collections.

 Speak To Our Scientist About Ultra-Low Temperature (ULT) Freezer Capabilities For Clinical Lab Services